itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ## Transaction

-The transfer of money to and from investments is scheduled through an object called `Transaction`, which contains the following fields:
+The transfer of money between accounts is scheduled through an object called `Transaction`, which contains the following fields:

 - `start_age = 0.0`: the age at which a series of transactions begin
 - `end_age = Inf`: the age at which a series of transactions end